 SSC Skillets

 SSC skillets come in a range of sizes, starting from 20cm.
-It’s a perfect size if you want to cook side dishes smaller meals such as omelets.
+It’s a perfect size if you want to cook side dishes and smaller meals such as omelets.
 And go to the ever-popular 26cm pan or just under 10.5 inches for singles, couples, and young families.
 These skillets have an easy-clean silicone coating.

 Unilloy Skillets